1. Select a discrete app icon.

 Additionally, officers will often know the locations of women’s shelters.
 They’ll also know how to manipulate the system and blame the victim to avoid being charged.
 For these reasons, many abuse survivors married to police officers are scared to come forward.
 “The abuser may say to you, ‘I control everything.
 I can get the system to not respond to you.’
 But 99 percent of the officers don’t subscribe to that,” says Pitre.
 “Officers mostly have great intentions and want to help.”

 - Confide in an advocate at a domestic violence organization.
 “We can help you get out of the situation,” says Pitre.
-To find resources near you, conduct a search on this site.
+To find an advocate near you, use our Get Help tool.
+Working with an advocate is free and helps you access additional resources and support from someone with experience.
+Some advocates are even survivors themselves, who have had similar experiences.

 - Keep a log regarding everything that’s happening related to the abuse.
 Document each incident with photos.
 Print out the photos and save them in a safe deposit box that your abuser doesn’t know about.